SHORT INCA TRAIL & SACRED VALLEY 3 DAY

 Day 1: Cusco – Sacred Valley – Ollantaytambo:

-We will pick up at your hotel at 07:50 am.
-This day you will visit Pisaq (ruins and market). hike along the ruins, Ollantaytambo (ruins and market).
+We will pick up at your hotel at 07:50 am for our short Inca Trail & Sacred Valley.
+This day you will visit Pisaq (ruins and market). hike along with the ruins, Ollantaytambo (ruins and market).
 Lunch at Urubamba.
 Overnight in Ollantaytambo.

 Day 2: Ollantaytambo – Chachabamba – Machu Picchu: